vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     MsgQueue, setting the MBO's `key` field to its reply key.
 The MBO's state is set to `enqueued_as_reply`.

+*   `zx_object_wait_async_mbo(handle, mbo, signals, options)`: This is a replacement for `zx_object_wait_async()`.
+Like that syscall, it waits until one or more of the given signals is asserted on the object specified by `handle`.
+The difference is that rather than returning the notification by sending a port packet to a port, the new syscall returns the notification as a reply on the given MBO.
+    The notification is returned as if by an invocation of `zx_cmd_send_reply()`, enqueuing the MBO onto its associated reply queue.

+    This means that waiting for a signal on an object is like making a call to the object.

+    The given MBO must be in the `owned_by_caller` state.

+    Note that `zx_object_wait_async_mbo()` does not need to allocate memory.
+We can ensure that every MBO preallocates enough memory for the bookkeeping for waiting for a signal.
+In contrast, `zx_object_wait_async()` must allocate memory each time it is called.

+    Note that while `zx_object_wait_async()` is commonly used for waiting for messages on channels in Fuchsia today, this is not necessary in the MBMQ model where messages (MBOs) are enqueued directly onto MsgQueues.

+    We might need to define an equivalent to `zx_port_cancel()`.

 ## State for each object type

 This section gives a summary of the state that is stored by each of